About this research group

 Specially Appointed Professor at International University of Health and Welfare

-On behalf of the Japanese Association of Coronary Microvascular Dysfunction (J-CMD), I would like to extend my greetings
+As co-chair of the Japanese Association of Coronary Microvascular Dysfunction (J-CMD), I would like to extend my greetings.

 Ischemic heart disease is classified into acute coronary syndrome (ACS) and chronic coronary syndrome (CCS).
-The mechanisms underlying CCS include: 1) stenosis or occlusion of large coronary arteries, 2) coronary artery spasm, and 3) coronary microvascular dysfunction (see Figures 1 and 2).
-The latter two are collectively referred to as Ischemia with No Obstructive Coronary Artery Disease (INOCA) (see Figure 3).
-An important point is that these three mechanisms often coexist in the same patient in varying proportions (see Figure 3).
-Furthermore, the pathogenesis of coronary microvascular dysfunction involves two mechanisms: increased vasoconstrictive ability and decreased vasodilatory capacity (see Figure 4).
-Our research has revealed that these two mechanisms also coexist in varying proportions within the same patient (see Figure 5).
-Importantly, the prognosis is poorest when both large coronary artery abnormalities and microvascular dysfunction are present simultaneously (see Figure 6).
+The mechanisms underlying CCS include: (1) stenosis or occlusion of large coronary arteries, (2) spasm of large coronary arteries, and (3) impaired coronary microcirculation (Figures 1 and 2).
+Mechanisms ② and ③ are collectively referred to as Ischemia with No Obstructive Coronary Artery Disease (INOCA) (Figure 3).
+Furthermore, it is important to note that these three mechanisms coexist in the same patient in varying proportions (Figure 3).
+Additionally, the causes of coronary microcirculatory dysfunction include two mechanisms: increased contractility and decreased dilation of the coronary microvasculature (Figure 4).
+Our research has revealed that these two mechanisms also coexist in the same patient in varying proportions (Figure 5).
+Crucially, the prognosis is worst when these coronary functional abnormalities occur in both the large coronary arteries and the coronary microvasculature (Figure 6).

-As mentioned above, the importance of coronary microcirculatory disorders is increasingly recognized worldwide.
-However, awareness in clinical practice remains insufficient, and in Japan, tests for coronary microcirculatory disorders are only conducted at limited facilities.
-Consequently, many patients across the country suffer without receiving an accurate diagnosis.
+As noted above, while the importance of coronary microcirculatory dysfunction is gaining global recognition, awareness of it in clinical practice remains insufficient.
+In Japan, testing for coronary microcirculatory dysfunction is currently available only at a limited number of facilities, and it is believed that many patients across the country are suffering without receiving a proper diagnosis.

-Based on these medical and social backgrounds, we aim to further develop the "Coronary Spasm Study Group" into the "Japan Coronary Microcirculatory Disorder Research Society."
-Our goal is to continue research and to enhance the understanding of this condition within the medical community and society at large.
+Against this medical and social backdrop, in August 2022, we reorganized the “Coronary Spasm Study Group” into the “Japan Coronary Microcirculation Disorder Study Group” to further advance our research and raise awareness of this condition within the medical community and the general public.

 Research Paper Presented by the Coronary Spasm Research Group